 Currently, Microsoft holds the US Patent 8321439 for Quick File Name Lookup using Name hash.
 It is a method which escalates file search speed.
 They’ve not released a complete specification set for the exFAT file system, for which the vendors have to obtain a restricted license from Microsoft.

-Microsoft’s stubbornness to make the exFAT available freely has triggered the development of custom implementations of the file system.
-A FUSE-based version of the exFAT file system, named exfat-fuse, provides read/write operations for many Linux distributions including FreeBSD.
+A FUSE-based version of the exFAT file system, named exfat-fuse, provides read/write operations for many Linux distributions and FreeBSD.
 A kernel-based implementation made by Samsung was accidentally leaked on GitHub but was later published officially.

 Launched in 2006, exFAT file system has the same 16 EB file size limit as NTFS, but it is way lighter as it doesn’t contain many of the extra features that the latter has.
 Talking about the compatibility, full read and write support is provided by Mac, Android, and Windows operating systems.
 But for Linux distributions, the appropriate software facilitates the support.